 - Option B: by fax to 604-501-5581

-If your application is successful, you'll be registered and full payment will be due at that time.
+If your application is successful, you’ll be contacted with registration details.
+Please note, full payment will be required at time of registration.

 Phone the Surrey Arts Centre at 604-501-5566 (press 0).